je-santos/MPLBM-UT/README.rst

 ---------------------------------------------------------------------------------------------

-*4. I have aSCons compilation error.
+*4. I have a SCons compilation error.
 What to do?*

 | A- Create a conda enviroment with python2 (Palabos needs it):